Himalayan Kingdoms: Ladakh & Bhutan Tour

 Why Take this Incredible Tour of Bhutan and Ladakh?

-• Led by Buddhist specialist and The Great Courses lecturer, Professor Malcolm David Eckel
+• Led by Buddhist specialist and Great Courses lecturer, Professor Malcolm David Eckel

 • Optional trek to Bhutan’s iconic Tiger’s Nest